whitebox-labs/whitebox-raspberry-ezo/README.md

-_this code has been forked from https://github.com/AtlasScientific/Raspberry-Pi-sample-code and is now maintained separately, optimised for Whitebox carrier boards_
+_this code has been forked from https://github.com/AtlasScientific/Raspberry-Pi-sample-code and is maintained here separately, optimised for Whitebox carrier boards_

 This is example code for Whitebox carrier boards for the Raspberry Pi platform to be used with Atlas Scientific EZO devices and third-party devices.